duckdb/duckdb-web/docs/extensions/json.md

 ## JSON Type

-The JSON extension makes use of the `JSON` logical type.
+The `json` extension makes use of the `JSON` logical type.
 The `JSON` logical type is interpreted as JSON, i.e., parsed, in JSON functions rather than interpreted as `VARCHAR`, i.e., a regular string (modulo the equality-comparison caveat at the bottom of this page).
 All JSON creation functions return values of this type.

-We also allow any of our types to be casted to JSON, and JSON to be casted back to any of our types, for example:
+We also allow any of DuckDB's types to be casted to JSON, and JSON to be casted back to any of DuckDB's types, for example, to cast `JSON` to DuckDB's `STRUCT` type, run:

-Cast JSON to our STRUCT type:

 ```sql
 SELECT '{"duck": 42}'::JSON::STRUCT(duck INTEGER);